 - Formatting and structuring the minutes for clarity and professionalism

-- Checking for accuracy facts, grammar and punctuation
+- Checking for accuracy, brevity and clarity

 - Creating your personal action plan for the future